A voxel-level approach to brain age prediction: A method to assess regional brain aging: Discussion

 Contrary to the heatmaps obtained from traditional interpretability methods which are based on gradients with respect to an input (Grad-CAM, SmoothGrad), the voxel-level PAD maps reflect differences in the prediction from the chronological age in years, making them quantitative and comparable across samples.
 The occlusion sensitivity maps come close to voxel-PAD maps, however, they are generated by occluding a single region at a time and evaluating its impact on the global age prediction.
-It is vital to acknowledge that in most machine learning models, multiple regions, which might not adhere to square or cuboid structures, collectively influence final predictions, thus, assessing these regions in isolation is informative, but doesn't provide the most accurate insight into the collective contributions to brain age predictions.
-PAD maps, on the other hand, utilize structural features within the brain region and reflect on voxel-level brain age instead of a global brain age, and the results show that the spatial differences in the aging process observed make clinical sense when compared against the structural changes in corresponding T1-weighted images \citep{gianchandani2023}.
+It is vital to acknowledge that in most machine learning models, multiple regions, which might not adhere to square or cuboid structures, collectively influence final predictions, thus, assessing these regions in isolation is informative, but does not provide the most accurate insight into the collective contributions to brain age predictions.
+PAD maps, on the other hand, utilize structural features within the brain region and reflect on voxel-level brain age instead of global brain age, and the results show that the spatial differences in the aging process observed make clinical sense when compared against the structural changes in corresponding T1-weighted images \citep{gianchandani2023}.

-The regional analysis of the PAD maps corresponding to presumed healthy subjects shows PAD values in the narrow range of -1.29 years to -0.48 years, \textit{i.e.}, making all regions appear slightly younger than the expected chronological age, however, the difference is minimal and can be accounted for by the modeling error.
-The values are closely aligned near 0 (brain age $=$ chronological age), which is the ideal and theoretical scenario, however, does not account for the spatial variations observed in the brain ages across different regions and different samples.
-However, it must be kept in mind that this analysis pertains to a population level encompassing subjects with a diverse age range and unique trajectories of brain aging.
+The regional analysis of the PAD maps corresponding to presumed healthy subjects shows PAD values in the narrow range of -1.96 years to 1.87 years \nw{(Figure \ref{mni_atlas_Cam-CAN})}, \textit{i.e.}, making most regions (except three) appear slightly younger than the expected chronological age, however, the difference is minimal and can be \nw{possibly} accounted for by the modeling error.
+The \nw{average regional PAD} are closely aligned near 0 (brain age $=$ chronological age), which is the ideal and theoretical scenario, however, does not account for the spatial variations observed in the brain ages across different regions and different samples. \nw{It must also be noted that the S.D.
+(Table \ref{tab:regionalpad} - column Average regional PAD) is considerably large for healthy subjects which points to a significant subject-to-subject variability.} However, it must be kept in mind that this analysis pertains to a population level encompassing subjects with a diverse age range and unique trajectories of brain aging, \nw{all of which might not be reflective in population-level regional averages.
+Keeping in mind that the aging of the brain is unique to each individual, a subject-level analysis will provide better estimations of regional aging trajectories for the individual.}